Request your absentee ballot

 What if I received my absentee ballot but then made a mistake on it or lost it, or it was destroyed?

-Or go to your polling place on November 3, fill out a simple form and vote.
+Or go to your polling place on Election Day, fill out a simple form and vote.
 If you have the absentee ballot, because you made a mistake or it was only partially destroyed, take it with you and surrender it.

-Simply take your absentee ballot to your polling place on November 3, surrender it, and vote at the polling place.
+Simply take your absentee ballot to your polling place on Election Day, surrender it, and vote at the polling place.

-No. If you haven’t returned your absentee ballot by November 3, take it to your city/township clerk’s office by 8 pm.
+No. If you haven’t returned your absentee ballot before Election Day, take it to your city/township clerk’s office by 8 pm on Election Day.

 Only a member of your immediate family can mail or deliver a ballot to the clerk for you.
 “Immediate family member” includes mother, father, sister, brother, daughter, son, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparent, grandchild, or a person residing in your household.